Table of Contents

 In studies it was shown, Miswak stick chewing produced significant increases in calcium (22-fold) and chloride (6-fold), and significant decreases in phosphate and pH.
 The saturation of saliva with calcium inhibits demineralization and promotes mineralization of tooth enamel, whereas high concentration of chloride inhibits calculus formation.

 It also protects against gum irritation.
 Meswak tooth sticks relieves toothache, gum disease and prevents plaque.
 Meswak is also used in preparation of toothpaste.

 Tree leaves have diuretic, analgesic, antibacterial and antifertility properties.
-Leaves are used for treating cough and asthma, piles, tumours and scurvy.
+Leaves are used for treating cough, and asthma, piles, tumors and scurvy.
 These are antidote to all type of poison.
 Leaf juice is given to treat vitamin C deficiency.
-The decoction is given to treat cough, cold, asthma etc. In rheumatism, heated leaves are applied on affected body areas.
-Poultice is applied on piles, tumours etc. The leaves are also used as fodder.
+The decoction is given to treat cough, cold, asthma, etc. In rheumatism, heated leaves are applied on the affected body areas.
+Poultice is applied on piles, tumors, etc. The leaves are also used as fodder.
 It increases lactation in cows.

 The fruits are edible and have aphrodisiac, carminative, emollient and laxative.
 These are used to cures urinary calculi, biliary calculi and arthritis.